LibbyWin/SnowHoliday/README.md

 Other than the two problems above, there doesn’t seem to be anything which is causing a glitch to the website itself.

 ## Deployment
-When deploying on github please follow these steps
+When deploying on github please follow these steps.
-1. Open the github browser
+1. Open the github browser.
-2. Sign in
+2. Sign in.
-3. Click my repositories
-4. Select snow holiday
-5. At the top of the page select the web link
-6. The web link will then go live and open itself in a new tap.
+3. Create a new repository.
+This will get you started!
+4. Create a name for your site.
+5. Within the setting tab, scroll down to a section called 'Github Pages'.
+6. Under the 'source' tab, click the dropdown and select 'master branch'.
+This will create a live site link for your website.

+When commiting to Github, follow theres steps...
+1. Ensure you are on the /environment/ in your ternimal.
+2. If not, use 'cd ..'

 ## Deployment locally
 cloning the repository